neilbrown/edlib/DOC/Developer/03-documents.md

 ### special handling for point:

-The doc-view pane registers a "point:moving" handler so that it gets callback whenever the point moves.
+The doc-view pane registers a "mark:moving" handler so that it gets callback whenever the point moves.
 It uses this to arrange that whenever the display is refreshed after the point has moved, its "Refresh:view" handler is called.